Saint Paul's Message of Justification

 This mighty act of reconciliation was provided for us in Christ while we were still ungodly (Rom.
 5:6), while we were yet sinners (Rom.
 5:8) and when we were still God's enemies (Rom.
 5:10).

-So it is forever certain that the only ground of acceptance with God is what Christ has already done for us at Calvary.
+So it is forever certain that the only meritorious ground of acceptance with God is what Christ has already done for us at Calvary.
 Christ and Christ alone was found pleasing in God's sight.
-There is one reason for our acceptance with God—Christ has been accepted.
+There is one reason for our acceptance with God—Christ's sinless life and atoning death have been accepted.
 His obedience of two thousand years ago is the only ground of our acceptance with God today.

 By Faith Alone – the Condition of Receiving Justification